Request for a civil status document

 Service occupancy table

 We recommend that you plan your visit or call during low-traffic periods.
-This information is given as an indication, and does not constitute a guarantee of actual waiting.
+This information is given as an indication, and is not a guarantee of actual waiting.